 2. The record of changes includes the nature and characteristics of the change, the date and time of implementation and the reason for making the change.

-3. The relevant metadata includes both national and international metadata records pertaining to the observing system and site.

-2.7.7 Maintenance
+2.7.7

-Note: The Manual on the WMO Integrated Global Observing System, section 2.4.7, contains provisions for Members in relation to the maintenance of all observing systems, including weather radars, and the Guide to Meteorological Instruments and Methods of Observation, Part II, Chapter 7, section 7.7.1, provides guidance on weather radar maintenance.
+Note: the Guide to Meteorological Instruments and Methods of Observation, Part II, Chapter 7, section 7.7.1, provides guidance on weather radar maintenance.

-2.7.7.1 Members who operate weather radars shall develop, implement and document policies and procedures for routine maintenance of the weather radar system.

-Note: Such policies and procedures will ensure that requirements and standards for operational performance and observational data quality are met.

-2.7.7.2 With regard to preventive maintenance activities, Members shall pay attention to all components of the complete weather radar system, taking into account the manufacturer’s guidelines.

-2.7.7.3 Members shall perform responsive maintenance as soon as practically possible after an issue with their weather radar system(s) has been detected.

-Note: Typically, it is through monitoring or incident management that an issue is detected and responsive maintenance is triggered.
-The assessment of what is practically possible may take into account the severity of the issue.

-2.7.7.4 Members who operate weather radars should, where appropriate, implement maintenance tasks remotely.

 Note: Remote maintenance cannot replace on-site maintenance for many tasks, but the ability to perform some tasks remotely can contribute to preventive maintenance practices thus helping to achieve higher overall system uptime and quality of operation.

-2.7.7.5 Members who operate weather radars should maintain their sites to minimize the effect of external factors (for example, blockage by vegetation) on the radar system.

-2.7.7.6 Members shall ensure that they have enough competent staff to meet all maintenance requirements and responsibilities.
+2.7.7.6

 2.7.7.7 Members who exchange weather radar observational data shall record and report details of corrective and preventive maintenance completed in accordance with the WIGOS metadata standard.